conestack/cone.app/docs/source/plugins.rst

 Authentication
 --------------

-``cone.app`` provides pluggable authentication as long as the authentication implementation follows the contract described in ``node.ext.ugm.interfaces``.
+``cone.app`` provides plugable authentication as long as the authentication implementation follows the contract described in ``node.ext.ugm.interfaces``.

 If a UGM implementation is provided, it makes sense to initialize it inside